jkrogager/VoigtFit/docs/documentation.rst

 Optional arguments:

-  Parameters which should be kept fixed can be set by the optional arguments *fix_z* for redshift, *fix_b* for broadening parameter, and *fix_N* for column density.
+  Parameters which should be kept fixed can be set by the optional arguments *var_z* for redshift, *var_b* for broadening parameter, and *var_N* for column density.
-  These are passed as keyword values which are either *True* or *False*, the default is *False*.
+  These are passed as keyword values which are either *True* or *False*, the default is *True*.

   Parameters for different components and ions can be tied to each other using the *tie_z*, *tie_b*, *tie_N* options.
 This is mostly used to tie redshifts or broadening parameters